pi-hole/docs/docs/guides/wireguard/internal.md

-# Access devices in the internal network through the WireGuard tunnel
+# Access internal devices through the WireGuard tunnel

 ## Enable IP forwarding on the server